Fr\'echet globalisations of Harish-Chandra supermodules

-The following proposition is due to Kostant \cite{kostant} and Koszul \cite{koszul} in the case $\knums=\reals$; see Ref.~\cite{ccf} for a detailed exposition.
+The following proposition is due to Kostant \cite{kostant} and Koszul \cite{koszul} in the case $\knums=\reals$; see \cite{ccf}*{Chapter 7} for a detailed exposition.
 The extension to the case of $\knums=\cplxs$ presents no difficulty.

-\begin{Prop} Consider the functor that associates to a Lie supergroup $G$ the supergroup pair $(\ger g,G_0)$, where $G_0$ is the underlying Lie group of $G$, $\ger g$ is its Lie superalgebra, and $G_0$ acts on $\ger g$ by the natural adjoint action.
+\begin{Prop} Consider the functor that assigns to a Lie supergroup $G$ the supergroup pair $(\ger g,G_0)$, where $G_0$ is the underlying Lie group of $G$, $\ger g$ is its Lie superalgebra, and $G_0$ acts on $\ger g$ by the natural adjoint action.

 This functor defines an equivalence of the category of Lie supergroups and their morphisms with the category of supergroup pairs and their morphisms. \end{Prop}

 \begin{Rem} In particular, we may associate with any real Lie supergroup $G$ the \emph{cs} Lie supergroup whose supergroup pair is $(G_0,\ger g\otimes_\reals\cplxs)$.
 On the level of superspaces, this sends $G$ to the complex superspace $(G_0,\sh O_G\otimes_\reals\cplxs)$.